isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-maps-as-statements-of-power-and-domination.md

 <img  style="height:580px;" src="/images/vol-10-issue-4/statementsofpoweranddomination/Portrait_-_Nicolas_de_Fer.jpg">
 <div style="background-color: white;">Portrait of French cartographer and geographer, Nicholas de Fer. <i>Wikimedia Commons</i>.</div>

 These maps, produced as they were in the 16th century, tell us something about the nations that produced them.
-Münster 's maps (1540 and 1598) were produced at a time when Western Europe was slowly emerging from the Dark Ages and when European military- economic power was unable to conquer and dominate the rest of the world.
+Münster 's maps (1540 and 1598) were produced at a time when Western Europe was slowly emerging from the Dark Ages and when European military-economic power was unable to conquer and dominate the rest of the world.
 Long before the Industrial Revolution, the first maps of Asia by the Spanish and Portuguese – and later the English, Dutch, French and other Europeans – depicted an Asia that was vast, rich and overpowering – but at the same time laden with wonders and all things exotic.
 (Note that Münster's 1540 map of Southeast Asia comes with curious vignettes of strange and wonderful creatures that were said to roam the countryside in Asia.)

 ![Alt text for image on Isomer site](/images/vol-10-issue-4/statementsofpoweranddomination/Sebastian Munster 1540.jpg)
 <div style="background-color: white;">Münster 1540 map of Southeast Asia made no reference to Java, Borneo and the rest of the archipelago, and the region was referred to as Greater India. <i>Courtesy of Farish A. Noor.</i></div>